Amazon’s re:MARS 2020 conference will feature Jon Favreau and Jeff Bezos

-Last year marked Amazon’s first re:MARS conference, which drew inspiration from the annual MARS gathering hosted by CEO Jeff Bezos with a focus on machine learning, automation, robotics, and space technology.
-Among the marquee presenters were Iron Man star Robert Downey Jr., self-driving startup Zoox CEO Aicha Evans, and iRobot founder Colin Angle, and Amazon’s promising an equally star-studded lineup in summer 2020.
+Last year marked Amazon’s first re:MARS conference, an event that drew inspiration from the annual MARS gathering hosted by Amazon CEO Jeff Bezos and focused on machine learning, automation, robotics, and space technology.
+Among the marquee presenters were Iron Man star Robert Downey Jr.; Aicha Evans, CEO of self-driving startup Zoox; and iRobot founder Colin Angle.
+Amazon is promising an equally star-studded lineup for this summer’s extravaganza.

-The upcoming re:MARS — which will take place once again at the Aria Resort & Casino in Las Vegas, from June 16-19 — will feature speakers such as Bezos and Jon Favreau, who’s had a hand in such blockbusters as Iron Man and Disney’s The Mandalorian series.
-The latter might seem like an incongruous choice, but AI played a role in the production of the live-action remake of The Lion King, which Favreau directed.
-Virtual production supervisor Ben Grossman told TechCrunch that it was used to “instruct” digital animals to act in certain ways.
+The upcoming re:MARS event — which will once again take place at the Aria Resort & Casino in Las Vegas from June 16-19 — will feature speakers such as Bezos and Jon Favreau, who has had a hand in blockbusters like Iron Man and Disney’s The Mandalorian series.
+Favreau might seem like an incongruous choice, but AI played a role in the live-action remake of the Lion King, which he directed.
+Virtual production supervisor Ben Grossman told TechCrunch that AI was used to “instruct” digital animals during production.

-Other exects and luminaries that’ll be in attendance are Amazon worldwide consumer CEO Jeff Wilke and MIT planetary scientist and astrophysicist Dr. Sara Seager, as well as Caltech professor of planetary science and Jet Propulsion Laboratory researcher Dr. Bethany Ehlmann.
+Among other executives and luminaries who will be in attendance are Amazon worldwide consumer CEO Jeff Wilke and MIT planetary scientist and astrophysicist Dr. Sara Seager, as well as Caltech professor of planetary science and Jet Propulsion Laboratory researcher Dr. Bethany Ehlmann.

 Here’s who else to expect: